Violin acoustics: The bridge

 The bridge, which is placed on the top of the body of the violin where the soundboard is highest, supports one end of the strings' playing length.
 The static forces acting on the bridge are large, and dependent on the tension in the strings: 20 lb-f passes down through the bridge as a result of a tension in the strings of 50 lb-f.
 The string 'break' angle made by the string across the bridge affects the downward force, and is typically 13 to 15° to the horizontal.

 The bridge transfers energy from the strings to the body of the violin.
 As a first approximation, it is considered to act as a node, as otherwise the fundamental frequencies and their related harmonics would not be sustained when a note is played, but its motion is critical in determining how energy is transmitted from the strings to the body, and the behaviour of the strings themselves.

 One component of its motion is side-to-side rocking as it moves with the string.
 It may be usefully viewed as a mechanical filter, or an arrangement of masses and "springs" that filters and shapes the timbre of the sound.
-The bridge is shaped to emphasize a singer's formant at about 3000 Hz.

 Since the early 1980s it has been known that high quality violins have vibrated better at frequencies around 2–3 kHz because of an effect attributed to the resonance properties of the bridge, and now referred as the 'bridge-hill' effect.

 Muting is achieved by fitting a clip onto the bridge, which absorbs a proportion of the energy transmitted to the body of the instrument.
 Both a reduction in sound intensity and a different timbre are produced, so that using a mute is not seen by musicians as the main method to use when wanting to play more quietly.